 Today’s consumers demand a seamless shopping experience: They want to be able to browse, shop, check out and return between all channels without friction.
-An omnichannel POS platform will provide that consistent brand experience while keeping a central record of all inventory, sales and customer data, so you can get a holistic view of your business and reduce manual work.
+An omnichannel retail POS platform will provide that consistent brand experience while keeping a central record of all inventory, sales and customer data, so you can get a holistic view of your business and reduce manual work.

-Many point of sales come with canned reports, while few others provide you with the flexibility to create custom fields and reports, allowing you to collect the data most relevant to your store, then slice and dice it in any way you choose.
+Many point of sale platforms come with canned reports, while few others provide you with the flexibility to create custom fields and reports, allowing you to collect the data most relevant to your store, then slice and dice it in any way you choose.
 What intel do you need for your unique retail business?
 Daily sales and customer emails aren’t exacting groundbreaking data points that will help you make critical decisions to grow profitably.
 Customizable dashboards, unlimited custom fields and flexible reporting features?
 Now those will.

 7) Do I need multi-store or omnichannel capabilities?

-Even if you’re only operating one location or channel right now, think ahead: Are there others on the horizon?
-If you already are or plan to become a multi-location retailer, multi-channel capabilities need to be at the top of your list: Multi-channel inventory management, the ability to scale up or down seamlessly, cross-platform accessibility and and real-time data stored in the cloud.
+Even if you’re a small business only operating one location or channel right now, think ahead: Are there others on the horizon?
+If you already are or plan to become a multi-location retailer, multi-channel capabilities need to be at the top of your list: Multi-channel inventory management, the ability to scale up or down seamlessly, cross-platform accessibility and real-time data stored in the cloud.
 In short, you need a POS system that allows you to operate your business from anywhere and that can grow alongside you.

 Built-in purchasing and receiving tools enhance productivity and save money on a daily basis, but their value is especially evident as you prepare for buys.
-The most powerful systems allow you to build purchase orders from the road, run reports on the fly and use them to negotiate with vendors, and connect your POS with leading ordering platforms to keep things streamlined and reduce extra manual work.
+The most powerful point of sale systems allow you to build purchase orders from the road, run reports on the fly and use them to negotiate with vendors, and connect your POS with leading ordering platforms to keep things streamlined and reduce extra manual work.

 Retail trends come and go, but customization (in all its many facets) is here to stay.
 Customers demand it and expect you to understand and predict their preferences—often before they do.
 Look for a POS with a built-in CRM, providing you with data-rich customer dashboards, custom fields and integrations with top loyalty and marketing platforms.
 Having this 360-degree view of your customers—their habits, interests and shopping journey—will allow you to better buy for, market to, engage and retain them.

-How complex is your data?
+How complex is your retail data?
 Do you feel comfortable exporting and importing yourself?
 Be sure to consider these questions and inquire about your data transfer options when shopping around.
 Most POS companies will give you the option to import your own via spreadsheets, or request a data migration service.
 Be wary though: Most companies will outsource migrations, meaning your data will be in a third party’s hands.
 If you go the hands-off route, confirm that your new POS provider is doing the migration internally.

-There’s no denying that shopping for a new POS system is a laborious task, but by asking the right questions, you can narrow the field of contenders.
+There’s no denying that shopping for a new POS system for retail is a laborious task, but by asking the right questions, you can narrow the field of contenders.
 Our retail consultants are focused on connecting you with the best fit for your business, and if that’s not Heartland Retail, we’ll tell you!

 For a free consultation—and any other questions you might have—click here.